 - Assisting in finding accessible and affordable housing

 - Aid in applying for Social Security and/or Social Security Disability Insurance

-- Help navigating Medicaid programs
+- Help to navigate Medicaid programs

 - Personal care assistance enrollment

 - Applying for employment